 SRU Police works closely with the Office of Student Conflict Resolution Services (OSCRS).
 Information of a criminal nature concerning Slippery Rock University members is, therefore, shared with the SRU administration and/or the student judicial system assuring an accurate statistical count of crimes.
 The sharing of information follows Federal and Commonwealth law.

 In an attempt to keep the campus community informed, the SRU Police have established a "Police Blotter," which is open for public review at SRU Police headquarters.
 The "Blotter" is a chronological summation of crimes reported to Slippery Rock University Police.
 It is divided into two sections, crimes and arrests.
 Media, as well as the general public, may view this information.
 SRU also alerts our campus community of the occurrence of certain incidences which may pose an ongoing threat.
 Alerts are posted in residence halls, public bulletin boards, entrances to campus buildings, etc. Electronic communications are also utilized.
+SRU requires Campus Security Authorities to report all Clery identified crimes to campus police or the designated Clery Officer.

 Public information concerning individuals registered pursuant to "Commonwealth Sex Offender Registration Statute" may be obtained by going to the PA State Police web-site.